1jasonmurray/datasciencecoursera/cleaningdata/Week4/tidydataproj/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Files and directories
-raw - directory used to download raw data to
+raw - directory to store raw data
 tidied - directory to store tidied data
 run_analysis.R - Script to download and clean data, takes one argument dataDir which will be used to store the raw and tidied data
 README.md - This file